0xEE00/help/sl-SI/BSTReport.md

 ## Populate master tables

 1. On Customer and Vendor cards populate fields Country/Region Code.
-2. On relevatnt G/L Account cards populate fields BST Code.
+2. On relevant G/L Account cards populate fields BST Code.
 In order to apply any posting restrictions, select an option in fields BST Value Posting.

 ## Post some financial transactions